connormurphy/connormurphy.github.io/_projects/designbetter.md

 ---
 layout: default
-title: "WhenWeWonder"
+title: "DesignBetter.Co"
 type: "Website"
-order: 2
+order: 4
 ---
-# When We Wonder
+# DesignBetter.Co

 A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.